 Incomplete applications will not be processed.

-How much does it cost?The permit processing fee will be $50 beginning January 1, 2023.
+The permit processing fee will be $50 beginning January 1, 2023.
 Payment is by check or money order only.